jishf/kelpie-instructions/README.md

 - setting the multipart threshold to 50MB
 - disabling "segmented downloads"

-After updating these settings, Cyberduck must be **fully restarted**.

 For Mac users, go to [Mac.](#mac)

 For Windows users, go to [Windows.](#windows)